HP - Occupational Therapy Graduate Program

 OT 776 Cr.2

-Occupational performance in the aging population will be explored with emphasis on the impact of disease or injury in the older adult population from diverse backgrounds.
-Specific focus will be on analysis of the socio-cultural, environmental and personal life roles of the elderly as well as those disease/dysfunction processes that frequently impact this population.
-Prerequisite: concurrent enrollment in OT 777; admission to graduate Occupational Therapy Program.
+Occupational performance in the aging population is explored with emphasis on the impact of disease or injury in the older adult population from diverse backgrounds.
+Specific focus is on analysis of the socio-cultural, environmental, and personal life roles of the elderly as well as those disease/dysfunction processes that frequently impact this population.
+Prerequisite: concurrent enrollment in OT 777; admission to Occupational Therapy Program.
 Offered Fall.

 OT 777 Cr.1

-This course provides hands on applied learning experiences allowing students the opportunity to practice the occupational therapy process of observation, evaluation, analysis and treatment of the older adult population.
-Prerequisite: concurrent enrollment in OT 776; admission to graduate Occupational Therapy Program.
+This course provides hands on applied learning experiences allowing students the opportunity to practice the occupational therapy process of observation, evaluation, analysis, and treatment of the older adult population.
+Lab 2.
+Prerequisite: concurrent enrollment in OT 776; admission to Occupational Therapy Program.
 Offered Fall.

 OT 780 Cr.3